-In the process of applying the Group's accounting policies, management has made the following judgements which have the most significant effect on the amounts recognised in the consolidated financial statements:

-Classification of Power and Water Purchase Agreements

-The Company has entered into several long-term Power and Water Purchase Agreements ("PWPA") with Kahramaa and Qatar Petroleum as mentioned in Note 2.
-Management does not consider the PWPA to fall within the scope of IFRIC 12 Service Concession Arrangements.

-Under the PWPAs, the Company receives payment for the provision of power and water capacity, whether or not the offtaker (Kahramaa) requests power or water output ("capacity payments"), and for the variable costs of production ("energy and water payments").
-Based on management's estimate of the useful life and residual value of the assets, Kahramaa is not determined to control any significant residual interest in the property at the end of the concession term through ownership, beneficial entitlement or otherwise.
-The classification of the PWPA as an operating lease is based on the judgement applied by management which considers that the Group retains the principal risks and rewards of ownership of the plants, based on management's estimate of the useful life and residual value of the assets.
+In the process of applying the Group's accounting policies, management has made the following judgements which have the most significant effect on the amounts recognised in the consolidated financial statements: Classification of Power and Water Purchase Agreements The Company has entered into several long-term Power and Water Purchase Agreements ("PWPA") with Kahramaa and Qatar Petroleum as mentioned in Note 2.
+Management does not consider the PWPA to fall within the scope of IFRIC 12 Service Concession Arrangement Under the PWPAs, the Company receives payment for the provision of power and water capacity, whether or not the official (Kahramaa) requests power or water output ("capacity payments"), and for the variable costs of production ("energy and water payments").
+Based on management's estimate of the useful life and residual value of the assets, Kahramaa is not determined to control any significant residual interest in the property at estimate of the concession term through ownership, beneficial entitlement or other page.
+In a glanification selection interest in the project and the end of the concession term through ownership, beneficial entitlement or otherwise.
+The classification of the PVPAP as an operating lease is based on the judgement applied by management which considers that the Group retains the principal risks and rewards of ownership of the plants, based on management's estimate of the useful life and residual value of the assets.
 An estimate of the useful life of the asset and residual value is made and reviewed annually.
 The effects of changes in useful life are recognised prospectively, over the remaining life of the asset.